 There is no question that educational technology has the potential to transform the way that teachers teach and students learn, Yet, in many schools, after investing significantly in computer hardware and software, little has changed.
 In this session, Smadar Goldstein, a noted expert in the use of technology in Jewish education, will help participants develop a cogent approach to EdTech use and planning in their institutions.

 Smadar, together with Rabbi Stanley Peerless, co-authored EdTech by Design, an ebook that offers a blueprint for school leaders who want to increase the effectiveness of Edtech in their institutions.
-In this workshop, she will guide participants through the planning and implementation process.
+In this online series, she will guide participants through the planning and implementation process.
 Smadar will clarify the potential of EdTech to impact student learning by demonstrating the “six categories of interactivity” identified in the book.
 This perspective is designed to help participants set institutional goals that should then drive their EdTech programs.
-The latter part of the session will focus on developing an adequate infrastructure to support the school goals, including a coherent approach to professional development, proper
+The latter part of the series will focus on developing an adequate infrastructure to support the school goals, including a coherent approach to professional development, easy access to requisite devices, proper support personnel, and sufficient band-width to support internet use.

 Smadar Goldstein is recognized as one of the most dynamic and successful online educators in the world of Jewish education.
 After serving as a classroom teacher in the US, she moved to Israel in 1998, where she made the transition from classroom instruction to online instruction.
 In 2009, Smadar founded JETS, Jerusalem Ed Tech Solutions, an online provider of synchronous and asynchronous courses, professional development programs on incorporating technology in Jewish studies and Hebrew language classrooms, and school partnership programs.
 JETS has recently collaborated with Hebrew at the Center on creating blended learning paradigms for teaching Hebrew using online tools and resources.
 Smadar has provided professional development, both online and face-to-face, to over 1000 teachers in the United States, Canada, England, Australia, Poland, Germany, Switzerland, the Czech Republic, Holland, and Israel.